 1. Optimise Images

 Images are often the biggest contributors to page weight.
-Proper optimisation can drastically reduce their size without a noticeable loss in quality.
+Careful optimisation can reduce their size without a noticeable loss in quality.

-• Compression: Use image compression tools to reduce file sizes.
-For JPEGs, a quality setting of 75-85% is often a good balance.
+- Compression: Use image compression tools to reduce file sizes.
+For JPEGs, a quality setting of 75-85% is often a practical balance.

-• Use Next-Gen Formats: Formats like WebP and AVIF offer superior compression compared to older formats like JPEG and PNG.
+- Use Next-Gen Formats: Formats like WebP and AVIF compress better than older formats like JPEG and PNG.
 Modern browsers have wide support for them.

-• Lazy Loading: Load images only when they are about to enter the viewport.
-This doesn't reduce the total page weight, but it significantly improves the initial load time.
+<picture>element orsrcsetattribute to serve different image sizes for different screen resolutions.
+There is no reason to send a large desktop image to a mobile phone. - Lazy Loading: Load images only when they are about to enter the viewport.
+This does not reduce total page weight, but it improves the initial load time.

 2. Minify CSS, JavaScript, and HTML

-Minification is the process of removing all unnecessary characters from source code without changing its functionality.
-This includes removing white space, comments, and line breaks.
-Many build tools (like Webpack) and CMS plugins can automate this process.
+Minification removes unnecessary characters from source code without changing its functionality.
+That includes white space, comments, and line breaks.
+Many build tools, including Webpack, and CMS plugins can automate this process.

 3. Enable Server-Side Compression